 The basic idea here is to encourage you to be more mindful about how you spend your days.
 Say what you will about scheduling, but designating a time for each task, and putting that time onto your calendar, has helped us dramatically increase our productivity here at Woven.
 There’s something about the act of setting aside time for a particular task that makes it really easy to ignore distractions, since you know exactly what you’re supposed to be doing in that chunk of time.

 It’s much more defensible than an open hour, both socially and psychologically.
 For instance, you’d never skip a dentist’s appointment, or even a haircut, but if you’ve technically got the hour free to “work,” your perspective about that hour will be different than if it’s scheduled to get something done – even if you want to use that hour to get something done.
 It’s just human nature.

 The beauty of time blocks is that it’s a priority-agnostic strategy.
 Sure, in a perfect world, you’d probably load your calendar up with your most important tasks, but the real benefit is just putting things on the calendar.
 Overloaded with chores that are getting in the way of your more important priorities?
+Need to meal plan for the week?
 Why not block out a couple of hours one afternoon to get them out of the way so they’re not on your mind the rest of the week?